-With the full lifting of Covid-related restrictions in 2021, the company resumed in 2022 its main activity of managing the BPF's chargeable events.
-The company undertook six chargeable events in 2022; four in London and two in Edinburgh.
-The company intends to run the same number of chargeable events in 2023.
+The company's main activity was managing the BPF's chargeable events.
+The company undertook five chargeable events in 2024; four in London and two in Edinburgh.
+The company intends to run six chargeable events in 2025.

-The company's other main activity is managing the working capital of the Federation and its own investments - this activity was unaffected by Covid-related restrictions in 2020 and 2021.
+The company's other main activity is managing the working capital of the Federation and its own investments.